napari/napari.github.io/dev/_sources/plugins/building_a_plugin/best_practices.md

 *This is important!
 Avoid including any form of Qt in your plugin's dependencies!*

 Napari supports *both* PyQt and PySide backends for Qt.
 It is up to the end-user to choose which one they want.
-If they installed napari with `pip install napari[all]`, then this includes `PyQt5` from PyPI as the default backend.
+If they installed napari with `pip install napari[all]`, then this includes `PyQt6` from PyPI as the default backend.
-If they installed via `conda install napari pyqt`, then they'll have `PyQt5`, but from conda-forge instead of PyPI.
+If they installed via `conda install napari pyqt`, then they'll have `PyQt6`, but from conda-forge instead of PyPI.
 Meanwhile, the napari bundle installs with PySide6.
-Users are also free to install PyQt6, or PySide6 backend.
+Users are also free to install PyQt5, or PySide6 backend.

 Here's what can go wrong if you *also* declare one of these backends **or napari[all]** in the `dependencies`/`install_requires` section of your plugin metadata:

-- If they installed via `conda install napari pyqt` and then they install your plugin via `pip` (or vice versa) then there *will* be a binary incompatibility between the conda `pyqt` installation, and the `PyQt5` installation from PyPI. *This will very likely lead to a broken environment, forcing the user to re-create their entire environment and re-install napari*.
+- If they installed via `conda install napari pyqt` and then they install your plugin via `pip` (or vice versa) then there *will* be a binary incompatibility between the conda `pyqt` installation, and the `PyQt6` installation from PyPI. *This will very likely lead to a broken environment, forcing the user to re-create their entire environment and re-install napari*.
 This is an unfortunate consequence of [package naming decisions](https://github.com/ContinuumIO/anaconda-issues/issues/1554), and it's not something napari can fix.
 - Alternatively, they may end up with some combination of *both* PyQt5, PyQt6, and PySide6 in their environment: the Qt backend they had installed and the one your plugin installed as a dependency.
-This is will not *always* to break things, but it will lead to unexpected and difficult to debug problems.
+This will not *always* break things, but it will lead to unexpected and difficult to debug problems.
 - Both of the above cases are most likely to happen with the built-in GUI napari plugin manager, which will install your plugin plus the base dependencies.
 As a result, this frequently